Noise Levels in Dyker Heights, Brooklyn, NY | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Northern Dyker Heights sounds about 30% louder than Eastern Dyker Heights to the human ear, a 3.8 dBA gap.
+To the human ear, noise in northwestern Dyker Heights sounds about 67% louder than in southeastern Dyker Heights, a 7.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Gowanus Expy do you need to be?